ministryofjustice/data-engineering-airflow/README.md

 The AMI release version should match the Kubernetes version.
 For example, if the Kubernetes version is `1.20`, you should specify an AMI release version with the tag `1.20.*-*`.

+## Notes

+Tags set on a managed node group are note automatically propagated to the provisioned autoscaling group and consquently are not applied to EC2 instances created by the autoscaling group.

+To work around this, tags must be added to the autoscaling group provisioned by the managed node group independently of the creation of the managed node group itself.

+This could lead to a situation where untagged EC2 instances are created between the time at which the managed node group (and autoscaling group) are created and the tags are added to the autoscaling group.

 ## Licence